AndrewJBateman/angular-firebase-access/README.md

 ## :cool: Features

-* Html template uses the [Angular async pipe](https://angular.io/api/common/AsyncPipe) to subscribe to the posts Observable and to unsubscribe automatically in the onDestroy lifecycle, avoiding memory leaks.
+* HTML template uses the [Angular async pipe](https://angular.io/api/common/AsyncPipe) to subscribe to the posts Observable and to unsubscribe automatically in the onDestroy lifecycle, avoiding memory leaks.

 ## :clipboard: Status & To-Do List

 * Status: Working.
-With a Google login or other auth setup it is possible to Create, Read, Update and Delete blog posts.
 * To-Do: Use to update posts and images for website

 ## :clap: Inspiration